lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 $$

 Because the dynamics model has become more confident about our environment, it allows us to retrain the barrier certificate to expand the number of verified regions.
-Finally we re-optimize our policy $$\pi$$ while it is constrained by the barrier certificate.
+Finally we re-optimize our policy $$\pi$$ with a modified Soft-Actor-Critic implementation while it is constrained by the barrier certificate.
+We train to maximize against the worst case scenario $$s*$$ again, just like in the barrier section's min-max problem.

 ## Environments